Recipe Pocket

 Step 6 - Cover and Wrap

-Tightly seal the container with plastic food wrap.
-Then wrap the bowl in several layers of clean tea towels, and carefully place the container into the warm oven.
+First, tightly seal the container with plastic food wrap.
+Then, wrap the bowl in several layers of clean tea towels.
+Carefully place the container in the warm oven.

 Step 7 - Incubate

-Uncover a small section of the bowl, if the yogurt looks thick and set it’s ready if not, give it another hour or longer if necessary.
+If the yogurt looks thick and set, it's ready.
+If not, give it another hour or longer if needed.

-Note: If the conditions are right the yogurt should be made in around 5 – 6 hours.
-The longer you leave the yogurt out the sourer it will be.
+Note: Under ideal conditions, the yogurt should be ready in around 5 – 6 hours.
+Leaving it longer will make it sourer.

-Note: The amount of whey that separates from the yogurt, is determined by the warmth of the milk and the incubation environment.
-More warmth equals more whey.
+Note: The amount of whey that is produced depends on the warmth of the milk and the incubation environment.
+Warmer conditions produce more whey.

 Step 8 - Storage